 We’ve recommended a handful of different spells throughout this Wanderer class guide, but these two are easily the best in terms of damage and utility.

-If you’re more interested in Dexterity play over Intelligence, Soul Arrow is a great technical option to add some range to your arsenal for little to no investment in terms of stat points.
+Suppose you’re more interested in Dexterity play over Intelligence.
+In that case, Soul Arrow is a tremendous technical option to add some range to your arsenal for little to no investment in terms of stat points.

-Crystal Soul Spear, on the other hand, is a beefy ranged Sorcery for anyone more inclined to play as a Sorcerer over a Dexterity sword user.
-It requires a lot more investment to get, meaning you’ll have fewer points to invest in Vitality and Endurance, but it more than makes up for that with how much damage it outputs.
+On the other hand, Crystal Soul Spear is a beefy ranged Sorcery for anyone more inclined to play as a Sorcerer over a Dexterity sword user.
+It requires a lot more investment, meaning you’ll have fewer points to invest in Vitality and Endurance, but it makes up for that with how much damage it outputs.

 Ultimately, it comes down to whether you want to sacrifice survivability for power.
 With Intelligence builds, you’ll always be as squishy as you are at the start of the game compared to Dexterity builds.